espocrm/documentation/docs/administration/api-before-save-script.md

 *As of v7.5.*

 A [formula](formula.md) script that is executed on POST and PUT API requests to an entity endpoint before a record is saved.
-It's executed only when a record is created or updated via API, including via the UI (as EspoCRM is a single page application).
-It's not executed when a record is saved from whithin the system (e.g. in hooks, workflow actions).
+It's executed only when a record is created or updated via API (this also includes actions made through the UI as EspoCRM is a single page application – the frontend communicates with the backend via API).
+It's not executed when a record is saved from whithin the system (e.g. in hooks, workflow actions, custom code).
-Can be used for custom validation, duplicate checking, and access control.
+Can be used for custom validation, duplicate checking and access control.
 Available at Administration > Entity Manager > {Entity} > Formula.

 !!! note